keith-light-proagrica/FE-guidelines/README.md

 }
 ```

--   Never use !important if it can be avoided
+-   Never use `!important` if it can be avoided
--   Add inline comments above the property explaining why if you have to use !important
+-   Add inline comments above the property explaining why if you have to use `!important`

 ### Exceptions

 -   Sometimes using 3rd party code/libraries you have to override their specific styles using `!important`.
 However consider doubling specificity (see example below)
--   Utility classes are very specific so could use `!important`
+-   Utility classes are single responsibility and very specific so could use `!important`

 ### Doubling Specificity